 We don’t stock all these colours but there are lots of options to make your taping suit your personality!
 We use the tape in sessions for no extra charge when needed but you can buy the roles and do it yourself if you are confident and is an area that is easily accessible by yourself.
 2 of our practitioners have done training in ROCKtape application (Sarah and Jonathan).
 It can be used to treat sports injuries, support muscles and joints, prevent injuries and fatigue, enhance performance and reduce pain.

 Have a question?
-Fill out the form below and one of our friendly staff will contact you shortly
+Fill out the form below for a complimentary phone consult with one of our friendly Myotherapists.